 FAQ about Finding a Place to Stay in Lake District

-Here’s what people usually ask us about the areas of Lake District and where to stay.
+Here’s what people usually ask me about the areas of Lake District and where to stay.

 Final Thoughts on Where to Stay in the Lake District

-Just to recap; Keswick is our pick for the best town to stay in thanks to its restaurants, bars, attractions and activities.
-Its also where you’ll find our pick for the best hotel in the Lake District, the Skiddaw Hotel Keswick.
+Just to recap; Keswick is my pick for the best town to stay in thanks to its restaurants, bars, attractions and activities.
+Its also where you’ll find my pick for the best hotel in the Lake District, the Skiddaw Hotel Keswick.